nykh/qiniu-backup-tool/README.md

 ### purge

 The program will generate temporary database file in a `./tmp/` directory, which contains all the remote files and their sizes.
 Normally the database file is no longer needed after successful execution and the program will delete them automatically.
 But you can set this to **False** and leave the database files behind.
 The database can be used by `example/validate-execution.py` script to check whether local and remote directories are identical.

+### size_threshold

+The program will begin chunk transmission if the file size is bigger than this value, measured in KB.
+Because the chunk size is 1MB, the lower bound of this value is two chunks (2MB = 2048 KB)